gchure/phd/src/chapter_06/section_10_properties.md

 $${#eq:mag_max_dyn_rng}
 which is independent of the repressor-operator binding energy
-$\Delta\varepsilon_{RA}$ or $R$, and will only cause a shift in the location of the peak but not its magnitude.
+$\Delta\varepsilon_{RA}$ or $R$, and will only cause a shift in the location of the peak, but not its magnitude.

 ![**Dependence of leakiness, saturation, and dynamic range on the operator binding energy and repressor copy number.** Increasing repressor copy number or